Berlin – Veilchen- and Hyazinthenstraße

 The Challenge:

-Two residential buildings in Berlin, built in 1954 and comprising 21 apartments (1,043 m²), display the typical challenges of their era: high energy losses (originally rated Energy Efficiency Class F), an aging building fabric, and rising utility costs.
+Two residential buildings in Berlin, built in 1954 and comprising 21 apartments (1,043 m²), display the typical challenges of their era: high energy losses, an aging building fabric, and rising utility costs.
 A scenario that affects many post-war neighborhoods.
-The goal is to significantly improve energy performance—from Class F to Class B—through serial renovation, while also enhancing living comfort and ensuring the buildings’ long-term resilience.
+The goal is to significantly improve energy performance through serial renovation, while also enhancing living comfort and ensuring the buildings’ long-term resilience.

 The Approach:

-At the core of the project is a serial renovation, beginning with the creation of a new, highly insulated building envelope.
-This includes prefabricated facade elements with modern windows, as well as extensive insulation of the roof and basement ceiling.
-A photovoltaic system is being installed to enable on-site electricity generation.
-The energy concept is further strengthened by decentralized ventilation units with heat recovery and the replacement of all radiator valves to optimize heating.
-Existing district heating and centralized hot water supply are retained as an efficient foundation.
+The focus is on serial renovation, starting with the creation of a new, highly insulated building envelope.
+This includes prefabricated facade elements with modern windows as well as comprehensive insulation of the roof and basement ceiling.
+In addition, a photovoltaic system will be installed.
+The energy concept is complemented by decentralized ventilation systems and hydraulic balancing of the radiators.
+The existing district heating supply and central domestic hot water generation will be retained as an efficient foundation.

 The Result:

-Once completed, the project is set to achieve a substantial improvement in energy efficiency—from Class F to Class B—reducing final energy consumption by more than 63%.
+Once completed, the project is set to achieve a substantial improvement in energy efficiency, reducing final energy consumption by more than 70%.
 CO₂ emissions will be significantly lowered through the combination of district heating and photovoltaics.
 The serial renovation approach ensures fast, cost-efficient implementation with minimal disruption for residents.
 The outcome will be a modern, energy-efficient living environment that creates lasting value for tenants, property owners, and the environment alike.

 F ➔ B